Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • spasm of the eyelids;

-With the drug form of conjunctivitis, the process involves the retina, cornea and optic nerve.
-Sometimes Quincke's edema or acute urticaria occurs.
+With the drug form of conjunctivitis, the retina, cornea and optic nerve are involved in the process.
+Sometimes there is Quincke's edema or acute urticaria.

-Very often, eye allergies occur as blepharitis.
+Very often eye allergy proceeds as blepharitis.
 With it, the edge of the eyelids is affected.
-The latter are involved in the process of moisturizing the eyes with lacrimal fluid.
+The latter are involved in the process of moisturizing the eyes with tear fluid.
 The prevalence of blepharitis among children and adults is very high.
-If the allergy is not cured, then there is a risk of chalazion formation, visual impairment and conjunctival damage.
-Inflammation is caused by external and internal (endogenous) allergens.
+If the allergy is not cured, then there is a risk of the formation of a chalazion, decreased vision and damage to the conjunctiva.
+Inflammation can be caused by external and internal (endogenous) allergens.

-The latter include the waste products of helminths, microorganisms, and toxic compounds.
-Allergic blepharitis often develops in people working in dusty environments.
+The latter include waste products of helminths, microorganisms, toxic compounds.
+Allergic blepharitis often develops in people working in dusty areas.
 Symptoms come on suddenly.
-These include swelling of the eyelids, intense itching, watery eyes, mucous discharge, stinging, and a fear of bright light.
+They include swelling of the eyelids, intense itching, watery eyes, mucous discharge, pain, and fear of bright lights.

 Blepharoconjunctivitis often develops.